 Since bread is a staple, you might wonder what to do with leftover bread.
 Composting bread differs from household to household, with people having different opinions.
 Read on as we explore the composting process for bread and everything you need to know about turning bread into compost.

-If you’re looking for answers to “can you compost bread?” you’ll find them here.
-The short answer to this question is yes, you can compost bread.
+If you’re looking for answers to “Can you compost bread?” you’ll find them here.
+The short answer to this question is yes, bread can be composted.

 According to the Environmental Protection Agency, yard waste and food scraps make up 30% of our trash1.
-To avoid compounding pollution and methane release problems in landfills, we can turn to composting.
+We can turn to compost to avoid compounding pollution and methane release problems in landfills.

-As with many other food scraps like banana peels and coffee grounds, you can add bread to your compost bin.
+You can add bread to your compost bin as with many other food scraps like banana peels and coffee grounds.
 Bread adds nitrogen to your compost heap due to its high nitrogen content.
 As a result, you can put your leftover bread to good use along with other food scraps.

 However, a rule of thumb is to avoid bread containing traces of dairy products like butter or cheese.
 You can watch your organic material decompose into nutrient-rich soil with the proper composting methods.
 Ultimately, this reduces trash and also supports your garden soil.
 With nutrient-rich garden soil, you can plant a variety of fruits and vegetables.

-Related: Click for more food waste facts and statistics to further understand why food waste is a global issue.
-We’ve also a complete breakdown of what you can and can’t compost if you have more questions than if bread is compostable.
+Related: Click for more food waste facts and statistics to understand further why food waste is a global issue.
+We’ve also a complete breakdown of what you can and can’t compost and a guide to hot composting if you have more questions beyond whether bread is compostable.

 We’ve already established that you can compost bread along with some other kitchen waste.
-However, there’s also the question of the best bread to add to the compost pile.
+However, the best bread to add to the compost pile is also the question.

-If you have fresh bread, then it only makes sense that you’d be eating it.
-This food nourishes your body the same way moldy or stale bread nourishes your compost pile.
-So, once you notice you have stale bread in the kitchen, you’re certain this green material will support your pile.
+If you have fresh bread, it only makes sense that you’d eat it.
+This food nourishes your body the same way stale or moldy bread nourishes your compost pile.
+So, once you notice you have stale bread in the kitchen, you’re certain this green compost material will support your pile.
 You can easily compost stale bread into your compost bin or compost pile.

-Apart from this type of bread, another area of concern is moldy bread.
+Apart from this type of bread, moldy bread is another concern.
 Many people wonder if adding moldy bread to a compost bin is ideal.
 So, can moldy bread be composted?

 Moldy bread is ideal for composting.
 It’s also one of the best bread options to support the composting process.
 Since the molds already indicate that there’s a decomposition process in place, this supports your compost.
 This bread type decomposes faster when composted.
 Also, it helps to speed up the decomposition process to acquire rich finished compost.
 So, even though you wouldn’t consume stale or moldy food scraps, you’re assured that your compost piles will love them.

-Although it’s a good idea to add bread to compost, it comes with its challenges.
-One of the main issues with adding bread to a compost pile is that it can attract pests.
+Although adding bread to compost is a good idea, it comes with challenges.
+One of the main issues with adding bread to an outdoor compost pile is that it can attract pests.
 No one wants to constantly deal with pests while trying to maintain their compost pile or bin.